To The Members of Betex India Limited

 ENERGY TECHNOLOGY AND FOREIGN EXCHANGE

 Information in accordance with the provisions of Section 134 (3) (m) of the CompaniesAct 2013 regarding conservation of energy technology absorption and foreign exchangeearnings and outgo is given in the Annexure-4 forming part of this report.

 CONTRACTS AND ARRANGEMENT WITH RELATED PARTY

 All contracts/ arrangements/ transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
 Such transactions form part of the notes to the financial statements provided inthis Annual Report.

 i) The Company has complied with all the mandatory provisions of Regulation 27(2) ofSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 relating to theCorporate Governance.

-ii) Pursuant to Clause 49 of the listing agreement with Stock-Exchanges Corporate Governance Report andAuditors Certificate regarding compliance of conditions of Corporate Governance and aManagement Discussion and Analysis Statement as stipulated under Regulation 34(3) of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 forms integral part ofthis Annual Report.
+ii) Pursuant to Regulation 27(2) and 34(3) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 with Stock-Exchanges Corporate Governance Report andAuditors Certificate regarding compliance of conditions of Corporate Governance and aManagement Discussion and Analysis Statement as stipulated under Regulation 34(3) of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 forms integral part ofthis Annual Report.